ThomasHolbrook/bannedSSID/README.md

 # bannedSSID

-Simple Swift Command Line Tool to detect, disconnect and remove from Prefered Networks banned WiFi SSID's in OSX.
+Simple Swift Command Line Tool to detect, disconnect and remove from Prefered Networks banned WiFi SSID's in OSX & macOS.

 Includes an example LaunchD to trigger the tool whenever a WiFi change occurs.